AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/navigation-routing.md

 ## Create Child Pages

 Next, create additional pages in AEM that will serve as the different views in the SPA.
-We will also inspect the hierarchal structure of the JSON model provided by AEM.
+We will also inspect the hierarchical structure of the JSON model provided by AEM.

 1. Navigate to the **Sites** console: [http://localhost:4502/sites.html/content/wknd-spa-react/us/en/home](http://localhost:4502/sites.html/content/wknd-spa-react/us/en/home).
 Select the **WKND SPA React Home Page** and click **Create** &gt; **Page**: